Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Incidence-excited resonances from real-frequency data

 \section{Incidence-excited resonances from real-frequency data}

 Well-known methods~\cite{Beyn2012eigen,asakura2009numerical,baum2005singularity} for the evaluation of complex resonances within a contour $\mathcal{C}\subset \mathbb{C}$ require inversion of boundary integral operators along $\mathcal{C}$.
 However, most relevant to this work are the complex resonances which both lie near the real axis and are excited by a given incident field.
-This section proposes a method that, relying on {\em a new real-axis adaptive} rational approximation strategy, obtains the relevant excited complex resonances on the basis of inversion of the boundary integral operators {\em at real frequencies only}.
-The excited frequencies thus obtained can then be utilized in a seamless manner in conjunction with the FTH method to produce the time-domain solution of a given time domain problem.
+This section proposes a Incidence-Excitation (IE) method that, relying on {\em a new real-axis adaptive} rational approximation strategy, obtains the relevant incidence-excited complex resonances on the basis of inversion of the boundary integral operators {\em at real frequencies only}.
+The excited frequencies thus obtained can then be utilized in a seamless manner in conjunction with the FTH method to produce the solution of a given time-domain problem.

 The groundwork of the method is laid in Section~\ref{sec:AAA}, starting with a brief presentation of the AAA algorithm for rational approximation~\cite{AAA} and relevant variants.
 Section~\ref{sec:adaptiveres} then motivates the proposed algorithm by reviewing a recently introduced adaptive algorithm~\cite{bst} for the evaluation of real and complex resonances.
-Section~\ref{sec:realleftscal} then details the proposed adaptive algorithm for the evaluation of the excited resonances and the corresponding residues,---which, as is demonstrated Section~\ref{sec:RS}, form a basis for the evaluation of time-domain fields at all times with minimal computational cost.
+Section~\ref{sec:realleftscal} then details the proposed IE adaptive algorithm for the evaluation of the excited resonances and the corresponding residues,---which, as is demonstrated Section~\ref{sec:RS}, form a basis for the evaluation of time-domain fields at all times with minimal computational cost.